postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 * [Tagging members in comments](#tagging-members-in-comments)
 * [Markdown support](#markdown-support)

 > The Postman app only supports comments on requests.
-To leave comments on a collection, open the [Postman Dashboard](https://app.getpostman.com) in your web browser.
+To leave or read comments on a collection, open the [Postman Dashboard](https://app.getpostman.com) in your web browser.

 ## Commenting on a collection